-Symptom Cause Remedy

-Front lamp or rear lamp does not go on, even when the switch is The basic settings in the electric drive system have probably been configured incorrectly.
+Symptom Cause Remedy The front light or rear light does not go on, even when the switch is pressed.
+The basic settings in the electric drive system have probably been configured incorrectly.
+The light is defective.
 Take pedelec out of service immediately.
-Contact your specialist dealer.
+Contact specialist dealer.

-pressed.
-The light is defective.

-Table 59: Lighting error solution
+Table 60: Lighting error solution

-9.1.7 Other errors
+9.1.7 Other drive system errors

-Symptom Cause Remedy Two beeps will sound if a switch is pressed but the switch cannot be operated.
-Pressed switch mode has been deactivated.
+Symptom Cause Remedy Two beeps will sound if a switch is pressed but the switch cannot be oper- ated.
+Pressed switch mode has been deacti- vated.
 This is not a malfunction.
 Three beeps are sounded.
 A fault or warning has occurred.
 This occurs when a warning or an error is shown on the on- board computer.
-Follow the instructions for the code indicated on screen in Section 6.2 System Messages.
+Follow the instructions for the code in Section 6.2 System Messages.
 If an electronic gear shift is used, pedal assistance becomes weaker when the gear is changed.
 This is because the computer sets the pedal assistance to the optimum level.
 This is not a malfunction.
 A noise can be heard after switching.
-Contact your specialist dealer.
+Contact specialist dealer.
 It is normal to hear a noise coming from the rear wheel when cycling as normal.
 The gear shift setting may not have been made properly.
-Contact your specialist dealer.
-If the pedelec is brought to a stop the pedelec, the gear transmission does not switch to the position pre-configured in the functional feature.
-You may have applied too much pressure on the pedals.
-Press on the pedals only gently to make it easier to change the transmission.
+Contact specialist dealer.
+If the pedelec is brought to a stop, gear transmis- sion does not switch to the position pre-config- ured in the functional feature.
+You may have applied too much pres- sure on the pedals.
+It is easier to change gears if you press onto the pedals gently.

-Table 60: Other drive system errors
+Table 61: Other drive system errors